renovatebot/renovate/docs/usage/configuration-options.md

 If instead you applied the 3.0.0 update then Renovate would clean up the unneeded 2.x branch for you on the next run.

 It is recommended that you leave this option to `true`, because of the polite way that Renovate handles this.
-For example, let's say in the above example that you decided you wouldn't update to Webpack 3 for a long time and don't want to build/test every time a new 3.x version arrives.
+For example, let's say in the above example that you decided you would not update to Webpack 3 for a long time and do not want to build/test every time a new 3.x version arrives.
-In that case, simply close the "Update Webpack to version 3.x" PR, and it _won't_ be recreated again even if subsequent Webpack 3.x versions are released.
+In that case, simply close the "Update Webpack to version 3.x" PR, and it _will not_ be recreated again even if subsequent Webpack 3.x versions are released.
 You can continue with Webpack 2.x for as long as you want and get any updates/patches that are made for it.
 Then eventually when you do want to update to Webpack 3.x you can make that update to `package.json` yourself and commit it to the base branch once it's tested.
-After that, Renovate will resume providing you updates to 3.x again! i.e. if you close a major upgrade PR then it won't come back again, but once you make the major upgrade yourself then Renovate will resume providing you with minor or patch updates.
+After that, Renovate will resume providing you updates to 3.x again! i.e. if you close a major upgrade PR then it will not come back again, but once you make the major upgrade yourself then Renovate will resume providing you with minor or patch updates.

 This option also has priority over package groups configured by `packageRule`.
 So Renovate will propose separate PRs for major and minor updates of packages even if they are grouped.